jnwaigwe/HelloWorld/README.md

 My First Respository

 Hi All,
 Great stuff to learn coding with everyone else.
-I'm excited and this and forward to working on life project with you all.
+I'm excited about this and do look forward to working on life project with you all.